How to spot a solar cowboy company

 While the solar and home battery industry is now considered mainstream, the industry has grown mainly from the support of Government rebate incentives.
 This has also encouraged unscrupulous solar cowboy business types to enter the industry and offer, in many cases, good-to-be-true packages.
 They use hard-selling tactics, call centres and door-to-door knock teams to get sales over the line.

 In many cases, they do not offer the quality and service they and their long-running warranties are promising.
 So how do you spot a solar cowboy or dodgy offer?
-Here are the red flags and things to be wary of in your solar and battery purchasing journey.
+Here are the red flags and things to be wary of in your solar and battery storage purchasing journey.

 Suppose you are being pressured to buy with deadlines or exclusive offers.
 Be cautious and research the facts before signing.

-1. Beware of door-knocking salespeople
+Beware of door-knocking salespeople

 Often the PV and batteries capabilities are oversold, the products are overpriced, and many of these firms use inferior quality equipment.

 They will often have a quick turnaround to get the installation completed so you can’t change your mind.
-However, often the company is out of town.
-So when things go wrong, bringing them back to fix it can be difficult.
+However, often the company is out of town so when things go wrong, bringing them back to fix it can be difficult.

-1. Do not fall for the hard sell, high-pressure sales
+Do not fall for the hard sell, high-pressure sales

 Beware of anyone who pressures you to sign quickly or on the spot to commit to the deal.